Ayo (Wizkid album): Background and promotion

-Promotion

 Wizkid promoted the album by releasing several promotional singles and headlining a few concerts.
-On 29 July 2013, he released his first ever collaborative single with Wale, titled "Drop".
-The song was produced by Legendury Beatz.
-Wizkid's second collaborative single with Wale, titled "Nobody But You", was released on 24 October 2013.
-The song was produced by Maleek Berry.
+"Drop", his first collaborative single with Wale, was produced by Legendury Beatz and released on 29 July 2013.
+On 24 October 2013, Wizkid and Wale released their second joint track, "Nobody But You", which was produced by Maleek Berry.
 On 17 December 2013, Wizkid premiered the Legendury Beatz-produced track "Eledumare", which was performed at the 2013 Felabration concert.
 On 24 March 2014, MTV Base reported that Wizkid was invited as a special guest for some shows in Tinie Tempah's tour of the UK in 2014.

-Singles
+Singles and other releases

 The Femi Kuti-assisted track "Jaiye Jaiye" was released on 2 May 2013, as the album's lead single.
 The song was produced by Sarz and mastered by Foster Zeeno.
-The music video for "Jaiye Jaiye" was shot and directed in Lagos by Sesan.

-The album's second single "On Top Your Matter" was released on 25 October 2013, in celebration of Valentine's Day.
-The accompanying music video for "On Top Your Matter" was shot and directed in Johannesburg by Sesan.
-The album's third single "One Question" was released on 14 February 2014.
+The music video for "Jaiye Jaiye" was filmed in Lagos by Sesan.
+The album's second single, "On Top Your Matter", was released on 25 October 2013, in celebration of Valentine's Day.
+The song's accompanying music video was recorded in Johannesburg by Sesan.
+The album's third single, "One Question", was released on 14 February 2014.
 It features a saxophone riff by Yemi Sax and was produced by Dokta Frabz.
 Wizkid performed the song for BBC's Destination Africa in March 2014.

 On 9 June 2014, "Joy" and "Bombay" were released simultaneously as the album's fourth and fifth singles, respectively.
 Both songs were produced by Dokta Frabz.
 Wizkid performed a cover of "No Woman, No Cry" at Koga Studios for BBC's Destination Africa and merged "Joy" with the cover.
-On 13 June 2014, the music video for "Bombay" was released to YouTube.
+On 13 June 2014, the music video for "Bombay" was uploaded to YouTube.
 On 16 July 2014, the Shizzi-produced track "Show You the Money" was released as the album's sixth single.
-The visuals for the song was directed by Patrick Elis and features cameo appearances from Ehiz and Dokta Frabz.
+The song's music video was directed by Patrick Elis and features cameo appearances from Ehiz and Dokta Frabz.
 Lekan Oladimeji of P.M.
-News awarded the video 6.5 stars out of 10, stating: "though a video that lacks a sense of direction, low creativity and could have been achieved with next to no technical know how, it remains a video you might want to see time and over again as there’s always something to smile about."
+News rated the video 6.5 out of 10, stating: "though a video that lacks a sense of direction, low creativity and could have been achieved with next to no technical know how, it remains a video you might want to see time and over again as there's always something to smile about."